nikhilnagrale2/DBMS/README.md

 # DBMS

 ## Note - This notes are made from videos of Sanchit Jain Youtube (Knowledge Gate).
-I will really suggest to watch those videos because he explained all these really well and funny way.
+I will really suggest to watch those videos because he explained all these really well.
 I can guarantee that you will not get bored at any point.

 1. E-R Diagram
 2. Conversion of E-R diagram into relational model